Contents

 9. What to do if you fail the ce1d?

-The documents for the two stages of the appeal
+Documents for the two appeal stages

 Yes, you can consult the external examination booklets that your child has completed by making a request to the school.
 You can also obtain a copy of these papers by paying €0.25 per page copied.